Xfers/docs/source/index.md

 }
 ```

+> Error response format:
+> # Display to users "msg"

+{
+  "error": "Sorry, your card is invalid and we are unable to accept your card.
+Please try with another card.",
+  "err_code": "5518",
+  "msg": "The credit card information entered is incomplete/invalid.
+Please confirm your credit card details and submit again."
+}

 No API key authentication is needed.
 Instead, we will only charge a card if a valid charge id is found together with valid credit card details.